Advertisement

 Ob/Gyn Swapna Kollikonda, MD, explains how estrogen works and why it’s important.

-Estrogen is a hormone responsible for many functions in your body.
-In those assigned females at birth, it helps develop and maintain your reproductive system and characteristics like breasts and pubic hair.
+Estrogen is a hormone responsible for many functions in your body, helping to develop and maintain your reproductive system and characteristics like breasts and pubic hair.

 “Estrogen is a hormone that’s secreted by the ovaries,” says Dr. Kollikonda.
 “During the reproductive age, it regulates the menstrual cycle.”